ronf/asyncssh/README.rst

    PyCA 0.6.1 or later from https://cryptography.io to provide basic crypto support.

 #.
-Optionally install curve25519-donna from
+Optionally install libsodium from https://github.com/jedisct1/libsodium
-   http://github.com/agl/curve25519-donna if you want support for Curve25519 Diffie Hellman key exchange.
+   and libnacl from https://github.com/saltstack/libnacl if you want support for Curve25519 Diffie-Hellman key exchange, Ed25519 keys, and the ChaCha20-Poly1305 cipher.

-#.
-Optionally install libnacl from https://github.com/saltstack/libnacl
-   if you want support for Ed25519 keys.

 #.
 Optionally install bcrypt from https://code.google.com/p/py-bcrypt
    if you want support for OpenSSH private key encryption.